niranjchandrasekaran/mbp_calculation/README.md

 Finally, the MBP scores are computed using the **mbp.py** script.
 It takes a text file with a list of FASTA files (aligned nucleotide FASTAs) as input and computes the MBP scores as described in the [publication](https://academic.oup.com/mbe/article/30/7/1588/973415).
-The '**-mb**' is included if the nucleotide FASTA file consists of only the codon middle bases.
+All the FASTA files must have the extension '.fasta'.
+The '**-mb**' flag is included if the nucleotide FASTA file consists of only the codon middle bases.
 The script outputs the all vs. all <MBP> score both in the forward direction and in the reverse direction to the file **mbp_out**.
 The **-sequence** flag output individual sequence level MBP score.
 Each pair of FASTA file generates a separate output file whose name is derived from the names of the pair of FASTA files.